-Walt Disney World has four distinctly-themed main parks that create an immeasurable amount of magic every day for millions of people.
+Walt Disney World has four distinctly-themed theme parks that create an immeasurable amount of magic every day for millions of people.
 There’s so much magic, in fact, that many seem to forget about all of the other things they can do at the Walt Disney World Resort!
 Between dining, outdoor activities, shopping, entertainment, and water parks, one could spend quite a while on the property without ever stepping foot inside the parks.
 Now, of course, who would ever want to do that?
-In case you did though, or if you just need an idea for your “off day”, here’s a list of just a few of the activities you could enjoy.
+In case you did though, or if you just need an idea for your “off day", here’s a list of just a few of the activities you could enjoy.

 With the exception of the water parks, Disney Springs encompasses every one of the other options I mentioned above.
 This 120-acre area has four different “neighborhoods,” and guests can find almost anything they could imagine.

 One of the most exciting things there is the Characters in Flight hot air balloon, which takes guests 400 feet into the air for a view that encompasses the entirety of the Disney resort.
 Disney Springs is also home to the World of Disney, the world’s largest Disney merchandise store.
 Other notable places include a House of Blues, a LEGO store (some of the art is shown above), a bowling alley, a movie theater, a Coca-cola store, a Rainforest Cafe, a Ghirardelli store, and a Disney exclusive Cirque du Soleil show.
-(La Nouba is the only one that has ever run here, but it played its last show at the end of last year.
-Disney is currently helping to develop a new show for the area.)

 There are also a plethora of dining options that shouldn’t be missed.
-Many of the eateries are completely unique (although you will find some familiar names) as well as fully themed, and guests can choose anything from quick service meals, to food trucks, to full table service experiences.
+Many of the eateries are completely unique (although you will find some familiar names) as well as fully themed, and guests can choose anything from quick-service meals, to food trucks, to full table service experiences.
 Most of the table service restaurants have live music in the evenings as well.
 All in all, Disney Springs is home to more than 150 shops, eateries, and activities.
 It would take days just to see everything there was to offer!

 Character Dining/ Dinner Shows